bakunin95/wavi/README.md

 ## Dependency
 ```
-Require Graphviz installed and PATH variable for Graphviz in your environment.
+Require Graphviz installed and PATH variable for Graphviz in your environment variable.

 ## Installation